zephyrproject-rtos/zephyr/CONTRIBUTING.rst

-* The Developer Certificate of Origin (DCO) process is followed to ensure developers are following licensing criteria for their contributions, and documented with a ``Signed-of-by`` line in commits.
+* The Developer Certificate of Origin (DCO) process is followed to ensure developers are following licensing criteria for their contributions, and documented with a ``Signed-off-by`` line in commits.

 * Zephyr development workflow is supported on Linux, macOS, and Windows, (with a few exceptions).